johnzastrow/johnzastrow.github.io/_posts/2012-01-17-example-with-php-and-spatialite-part-2.md

  What is in a name... or an Rtree index.

 Below is an example of the spatial query used in the code below.
-Translated, it says, “show me the name of the HUC12 that contains this point.”
+Translated, it says, "show me the name of the HUC12 that contains this point."

  [![The free gui provided by spatialite and a spatial query](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2012/01/spatialgui-300x276.png "The free gui provided by spatialite and a spatial query")](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2012/01/spatialgui.png)